TheUbuntuGuy/zfs-backup-manager/README.md

 It can be automated to run with a server which is normally off using [offline-zfs-backup](https://github.com/TheUbuntuGuy/offline-zfs-backup).

-All configuration options and their explanations can be found in the config header of `zfs-backup-manager.sh`.
+All configuration options and their explanations can be found in the config file `zfs-backup-manager.conf`.
 All options can be overridden from the command line as well.

 ## Quick Usage Reference
 ```